-In early April, Roskomnadzor got angry about memes mocking the country's political leaders, and published a statement on their VKontakte (the Russian Facebook) page which reminded everyone that making fun of people is bad (especially if they are rich and powerful), saying: "These ways of using [celebrities' images] violate the laws governing personal data and harm the honor, dignity, and business of public figures."
+In early April, they got angry about memes mocking their political leaders, and published a statement on their VKontakte (the Russian Facebook) page which reminded everyone that making fun of people is bad (especially if they are rich and powerful), saying: "These ways of using [celebrities' images] violate the laws governing personal data and harm the honour, dignity and business of public figures."

-More recently, the Russian authorities lost their shit after a twerking video went viral on the Russian net.
-Not only did officials call the dance "vulgar" and "offensive," they immediately shut down the dance school responsible for the outrage and put it under investigation for "perverted deeds."
+And more recently, the Russian authorities lost their shit after a twerking video went viral on the Russian net.
+Not only did officials call the dance "vulgar" and "offensive", they immediately shut down the dance school responsible for the outrage and put it under investigation for "perverted deeds".
 Days after this, three young women received jail sentences for twerking in front of a WWII memorial in the Russian city of Novorossyisk.

 The list of new things banned in Russia over the last year goes on, but we'd only bore you if we continued to reel them off.
 Instead, we reached out to some young people living in Russian to hear their thoughts on the current state of civil and cyber liberties in their country.
 And whether or not they'll be twerking any time soon.

-Sofia, 21, a Fine Art student living in Saint Petersburg
+Sofia, 21, Fine Art student, living in Saint Petersburg

 VICE: Hi Sofia, how long have you been in Russia for?